Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 - distinct-method, that returns a stream that only contains unique values
 - The method sorted, which sorts the strings.
 The distinct-method described above uses the equals-method that is in all objects for comparing whether two strings are the same.
 The sorted-method on the other hand is able to sort objects that contain some kind of order — examples of this kind of objects are for example numbers and strings.

+# Objects and Stream
+Handling objects using stream methods is natural.
+Each stream method that deals with the stream's values ​​also enables you to call methods related to values.
+Streams can also be used to build more complex string representations.

+# Files and Streams
+Stream methods make the reading of files that are of predefined format relatively straightforward.